Our Commitment To The Planet

 We're Sticking To Our Values…

 Bo+Tee is a brand with purpose.
 On seeing the awful poverty that many children were living in across southeast Asia, our founders Claire Henderson and Mike Branney started selling clothes on eBay and donating the profits to charity.
 After gaining huge success on eBay, Claire and Mike created their own websites, but the value and purpose behind the brand was never lost.
 The company has donated over £600k to charity in the last few years.

 Our brand is built on ethical values, and we believe we have a responsibility to help the planet, just as we're helping communities in southeast Asia.
 We're committed to giving our customers unique, high-quality designs without compromising the principles that Bo+Tee was built on.

 Our Vision For The Future…

-We're committed to making our brand more sustainable, so we have set aims for our future, and we'll be continuing to educate our employees on how we can make Bo+Tee more eco-friendly.
+We know that there’s still a lot more to be done!
+Every year we keep getting bigger and better, which means we need to take even more responsibility for the sustainability of our brand.
+So we have set aims for our future, and we'll be continuing to educate our employees and customers on how we can make Bo+Tee more eco-friendly.
 As a brand, we aim to:

 waste in all areas of our business

 What We're Doing Right Now To Create Change & What We’re Planning…

 Solar Panels - We’ve partnered with Engenera who have installed ground-breaking combined heat and power units (CHP) on site.
 But why is this important?
 This specially designed system offers a clean and renewable heat source for the entire warehouse and office space in our Bromborough location.
 It provides year-round warmth when necessary.